Last Updated on October 10, 2023 by Leah Hall

 For the Dressing:

-Whisk until mustard and honey are fully dissolved.
+Whisk until mustard and honey are fully dissolved with all other ingredients.

 Pour over veggies.